 1) Seamless Prospect Capturing:

 The first step to success for any organization would be to identify where they’re getting potential customers from.
 In today’s digitally advanced world, lead sources are extremely varied.
-This might include – social media, phone calls, website inquiries, referrals, etc.
+This might include – social media, phone calls, website inquiries, referrals, etc. Therefore, you will need an effective lead management strategy.

 In such a situation, the primary function of a CRM should be to effortlessly integrate with all such channels.
 It should capture every single inquiry without any leakage whatsoever.
 In doing so and by bringing them onto a single dashboard, the CRM helps in setting up a thorough and organized approach to reaching out to these prospects.